 The show dairy is located right next to the Bernina Pass road and is therefore easy to reach by car, bike or motorcycle

 If you are more interested in the history of cheese, but don't necessarily want to get directly involved with it, the National Dairy Museum might be a good alternative for you.
-This small museum has a lot of interesting content about the history of cheese on display
+This small museum has a lot of interesting content on display about the history of cheese

 The museum is located in Kiesen in the canton of Bern, not far from Thun.
 It can be reached either by train or by car via Bern or Thun.